 Up till now, controllers are still using outdated legacy technology.
 “The Federal Aviation Administration (FAA) is starting to deal with obsolescence issues,” Jon Shedden, NATCA’s representative, told Avionics Magazine.
 “For example, they’re unable to buy the parts required to support certain parts of that legacy technology.
 Existing voice switches in the NAS are more than 20 years old.”

 Grounds Control to Major Tom . . .

 “The biggest benefits it will provide for controllers are we’re no longer relying on those direct connections,” said Shedden.

 “The legacy connection that voice switches are connected to today, the only way I can call facilities outside, I can ring their position in a traditional way, I dial their number and their position physically rings.
 That’s still based on old legacy technology.
 When we connect using VoIP I can now override or instantly be connected to any other NVS position in the NAS instantly.
 I can instantly be talking to that controller.”

-“The work that we’re going to be focused on between now and then are tweaks and changes to our GUI [Graphical User Interface], how we interact with the system, and we’re also looking at changes to the functionality,” said Shedden.
+NATCA has indicated initial deployment of the NVS will commence at the Seattle Center, the Seattle Tower, and Seattle TRACON in fiscal year 2016.
+“The work that we’re going to be focused on between now and then are tweaks and changes to our GUI (Graphical User Interface), how we interact with the system, and we’re also looking at changes to the functionality,” said Shedden.